 Incorporating texture into your room doesn’t have to mean using just one type.
-In fact, if you’re looking to achieve an informal, cosy setting, then steer clear of a regimented list of restricted textures and you’ll find textures that marry well irrespective of their feel or material.
+In fact, if you’re looking to achieve an informal, cozy setting, then steer clear of a regimented list of restricted textures and you’ll find textures that marry well irrespective of their feel or material.
 Mirrors and glass objects are a good accent to any texture.
 To create a broody feel, consider rich, dark veneers.
 For a softer touch, incorporate silk upholstery, velvet floor-length curtains and hints of aged brass and copper.

 A splash of colour